University of Massachusetts Amherst: Five College Consortium

 UMass Amherst is part of the Five Colleges Consortium, which allows its students to attend classes, borrow books, work with professors, etc., at four other Pioneer Valley institutions: Amherst, Hampshire, Mount Holyoke, and Smith Colleges.

-All five colleges are located within 10 miles of Amherst center, and are accessible by public bus.
-The five share an astronomy department and some other undergraduate and graduate departments.

 UMass Amherst holds the license for WFCR, the National Public Radio affiliate for Western Massachusetts.
 In 2014, the station moved its main operations to the Fuller Building on Main Street in Springfield, but retained some offices in Hampshire House on the UMass campus.

 Community service

-UMass Amherst emphasizes community service as part of its academic programs.
-The Community Engagement Program (CEP) offers courses that combine classroom learning and community service, and sponsors programs such as the first year IMPACT learning community and the Community Scholars Program.
+The Community Engagement Program (CEP) offers courses that combine classroom learning and community service.
 Co-curricular service programs include the Alternative Spring Break, Engineers without Borders, the Legal Studies Civil Rights Clinical Project, the Medical Reserve Corps, Alpha Phi Omega, the Red Cross Club, the Rotaract Club, UCAN Volunteer, and the Veterans and Service Members Association (VSMA).

 The White House has named UMass Amherst to the President's Higher Education Community Service Honor Roll for four consecutive years, in recognition of its commitment to volunteering, service learning, and civic engagement.
 They have also been named a "Community-Engaged University" by the Carnegie Foundation for the Advancement of Teaching.
-The Princeton Review included UMass Amherst in its Colleges with a Conscience: 81 Great Schools with Outstanding Community Involvement.

 Research

-UMass research activities totaled more than $200 million in fiscal year 2014.
-In 2016 the faculty adopted an open-access policy to make its scholarship publicly accessible online.
+UMass research activities totaled more than $200 million in fiscal year 2014 ($ in today's money).
+In 2016, the faculty adopted an open-access policy to make its scholarship publicly accessible online.

-Researchers at the university made several high-profile achievements in recent years.
-In a bi-national collaboration, National Institute of Astrophysics, Optics and Electronics and the University of Massachusetts at Amherst came together and built Large Millimeter Telescope.
-It was inaugurated in Mexico in 2006 (on top of Sierra Negra).

 A team of scientists at UMass led by Vincent Rotello has developed a molecular nose that can detect and identify various proteins.
 The research appeared in the May 2007 issue of Nature Nanotechnology, and the team is currently focusing on sensors, which will detect malformed proteins made by cancer cells.

-Also, UMass Amherst scientists Richard Farris, Todd Emrick and Bryan Coughlin led a research team that developed a synthetic polymer that does not burn.
-This polymer is a building block of plastic, and the new flame-retardant plastic will not need to have flame-retarding chemicals added to their composition.
+Also, UMass Amherst scientists Richard Farris, Todd Emrick, and Bryan Coughlin led a research team that developed a synthetic polymer that does not burn.
+This polymer is a building block of plastic, and the new flame-retardant plastic will not need to have flame-retarding chemicals added to its composition.
 These chemicals have recently been found in many different areas from homes and offices to fish, and there are environmental and health concerns regarding the additives.
-The newly developed polymers would not require addition of the potentially hazardous chemicals.
+The newly developed polymers would not require the addition of potentially hazardous chemicals.